 • US firms: You may submit by state and/or national level.
 US firms can also copy any of the case study section and use it to provide case studies on their International Trade Commission (ITC) and Patent Trial and Appeal Board (PTAB) work since we have ranking tables for these two areas.

-• You are also allowed to include case studies related to a particular practice area, e.g. the trade mark contentious ranking also takes account of domain name disputes.
+• You are also allowed to include case studies related to a particular practice area, e.g. the trade mark contentious ranking also takes account of anti-counterfeiting work.

 • Although not required, you are free to copy any of the case study sections and use it to provide case studies for other IP areas not currently covered in IP STARS.